 "To most people, the sky is the limit.
 To those who love aviation, the sky is home." — Jerry Crawford, Wings over Texas

-Commercial Pilot: It is one of the most honourable and sought-after careers in the aviation industry.
+Commercial Pilot jobs: It is one of the most honourable and sought-after careers in the aviation industry.
 Didn't most of us, at some point in our childhood, dream of becoming pilots and flying airplanes?
 However, when it comes to becoming a commercial pilot, the road to success isn't easy.
 It requires a lot of hard work.
 To become a commercial pilot, one has to get a Commercial Pilot License (CPL).

-Flight Attendant: Where there are pilots and aircrafts, Flight Attendants become a must.
+Flight Attendant jobs: Where there are pilots and aircrafts, Flight Attendants become a must.
 They are the ones who ensure the passengers follow all the safety rules, and have a comfortable and enjoyable journey.
 There are many ways to become a Flight Attendant.
-Your child can join one of the various programmes available and choose what is best for her.
+Your child can join one of the various programmes available, and choose what is best for her.
 After three to five years, based on how your child performs on the job, she may get promoted to the post of Flight Purser, where along with the responsibilities, the salary also doubles.

 There are diploma courses which your child can take up to train and become a part of the ground staff crew.
 The duration of these courses ranges from a few months to one year.
 The trainees are trained in various processes such as passenger handling, security processes and protocols, and customer service.

-Air Traffic Controller (ATC): According to sources in the industry, there is a dearth of ATCs in India.
+Air Traffic Controller (ATC) jobs: According to sources in the industry, there is a dearth of ATCs in India.
 With new airports also coming up, there will be even more demand for them.
 Those desirous of becoming ATCs need to do a three-year course in B Sc Aviation.
 While doing this course, candidates learn about Air Regulations, Navigation, Meteorology, Aircraft and Engine, Air Traffic Control, Aviation Security, Flight Safety and Crew Management.

-Aircraft Maintenance Engineer (AME): No flight can take off without being given a go-ahead by the aircraft maintenance engineer.
+Aircraft Maintenance Engineer (AME) jobs: No flight can take off without being given a go-ahead by the aircraft maintenance engineer.
 He ensures that the aircraft is in perfect condition before take-off.
 The maintenance engineer's job responsibilities cover maintenance, repair, troubleshooting and overhaul of the aircraft, in addition to performing inspection and executing modifications.